bvosk/CoffeeWarmer/README.md

 #### Controlling the relay

 We utilize a [PID controller](https://en.wikipedia.org/wiki/PID_controller) to drive the relay based on the error between the current and desired temperature.
-A PID controller is _probably_ overkill for project like this, but it's used here for the purpose of demonstration and to achieve a higher degree of control than less sophisticated methods like a simple if statement.
+A PID controller is probably overkill for project like this, but it's used here for the purpose of demonstration and to achieve a higher degree of control than less sophisticated methods like a simple if statement.

+This project uses a [PID community library](https://docs.particle.io/cards/libraries/p/pid/) instead of implementing our own.
+[This awesome blog post](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/) explains some of the advanced features of this PID controller.

-We are somewhat hamstrung in our control of the temperature for two reasons:
+Even with a good PID controller, we are somewhat hamstrung in our control of the temperature for two reasons:

 - We are driving a digital output with no granularity.
 The relay is either open or closed.
 This is in contrast to other types of outputs such as a motor to which we can apply differing degrees of thrust.